 Bossa has been actively involved in environmental and ethical issues since its inception in 1951, implementing a wide range of projects to further cement its place in the sustainable and ethical fashion industry.
-After travelling to Turkey to see Bossa’s factories firsthand, and learning of the company’s passion for environmentally and ethically sound denim, we are excited to be able to work with Bossa.
+After Outland Denim’s founder travelled to Turkey to see Bossa’s factories firsthand, we learnt of the company’s passion for environmentally and ethically sound denim.

-Organic cotton has proven to use 20-25 percent less water than conventional cotton, and since competition for natural resources is a significant problem in many of the less developed countries where cotton is grown, Outland Denim aims to utilise organic cotton in all denim sourced from Bossa.
+Organic cotton has proven to use 91% per cent less blue water (fresh surface or groundwater sources) than conventional cotton, and since competition for natural resources is a significant problem in many of the less developed countries where cotton is grown, Outland Denim aims to utilise GOTS certified organic cotton in all denim sourced from Bossa.
+The denim is also Organic Content Standard (OCS) certified.

 Bossa is involved in the Better Cotton Initiative (BCI), which aims to increase the sustainability of cotton production through reducing the negative environmental and social impacts of cotton.
-It abides by the Global Organic Textile Standard and has a variety of ISO certifications.
+It abides by the Global Organic Textile Standard and has ISO certifications in Energy, Quality and Environmental Management.
 Through sourcing from BCI, Bossa is reducing its environmental impact by ensuring that farmers are using the best practices in regards to water, fertilisers, chemicals and other resources.

 The mining of metal for uses in zippers and studs for jeans can cause a multitude of environmental impacts that are felt for generations.
 Outland Denim is reducing its impact by using YKK as a supplier of zippers.
 YKK tries to reduce its environmental impact by creating zips from recycled materials.
 It is part of the Zero Discharge of Hazardous Chemicals Initiative (ZDHC), which aims to reduce usage of hazardous chemicals and their discharge into the environment, and won the Biodiversity Protection Award in 2014 for environmental stewardship.
 Social stewardship is also demonstrated by YKK through the provision of: vocational training and educational support for young people; a childcare centre for utilisation by their Bangladeshi workers; free health examinations for employees and their communities; and equal opportunity for all employees.